Neppord/rheo/README.md

 deal with that and selecting the current page in a menu.

 Changing things that have already been renderd in a `layout` template is normaly frustrating and hackish.
-With Rheo? no its simple.
+With Rheo?
+No, it's simple!

-Rheo templates can be piped together like so.
+Rheo templates can be piped together like so:

 ```js
 function select_menu(menu_name) {